mcbridemarci/landlord-ratings/README.md

-# CSE 321 Group Project :hotel: /play ohyeah
+# CSE 321 Group Project :hotel:
 ## Socorro Landloard Ratings

 Socorro is a small community with a high demand for rentals close to campus, and often landlords view this as the perfect opportunity to rent their homes without ever keeping up with maintenance.